beccacauthorn/beccacauthorn.github.io/_posts/2020-03-07-What-We-Can-Learn-From-Recidivism-Rates-In-Iowa.md

 ![datasetgraphic](/img/datasetproject2head.PNG)

-Using a random forest classifier I was only able to increase the accuracy above the majority classifier baseline by about 2%.
+Using a random forest classifier I was only able to increase the accuracy above the majority classifier baseline by about 2%, from 65% to 67%.
 I then looked to model tuning in order to find the best machine learning model hyperparameters for my data set.
-I utilized Random Search and ended up with the same accuaracy increase of 3% above the baseline.
+I utilized Random Search and ended up with the same accuracy increase of 3% above the baseline.
 I then turned to permutation importance to look more closely at what features were having the biggest impact on my model.
 According to the permutation importance chart below, a prisoners' age is the most important feature in the model.

 ![permutationimportancechart](/img/permutationimportanceunit2project.PNG)